EduardoZepeda/hugo-theme-latte/README.md

 ---
 ```

-### description

-The site description that appears below the site's name.

 ### toc

 If true, renders a table of contents before each post, remember that the toc can be customized using hugo default configuration.

 ### disable search

+Search is disabled by default, when set to false, renders a magnifier glass at the top right of the screen.
+For it to work, you'll need two things:

+* Create a section called search, and its corresponding *_index.md* file
+* Enable JSON output

+#### Creating a markdown file

-When true, renders a magnifier glass at the top right of the screen.
-For it to work, youll need to create a custom section in your project, with a file called *_index.md* place there all the content you want to appear at the search screen as if it was a normal markdown file.
+Create a custom section in your project, with a file called *_index.md* place there all the content you want to appear at the search screen as if it was a normal markdown file.

 ```bash
 ├── pages